tjwalkr3/ham-exam/README.md

 ## A list of new things I will need to do to accomplish your project (project risks from high to low)
 * Dynamically generate a sequence of quiz questions, based on user actions.
 * Make a tool call that can get data from the database.
-* Create a Zod schema validation for tool calls.
+* Do Zod schema validation for tool calls.
 * Load data into a database from a JSON source and generate embeddings.

 ## A list of the 10 pages/views you plan on implementing for your project